Reply to Discussion Posts

-- Point to the post to see functions such as Reply, Quote, Edit, Delete, and Email Author.
-The Quote function includes the post's text as part of your reply.
+- Point to the post to see options such as Reply, Quote, Edit, Delete, and Email Author.
+The Quote option includes the post's text as part of your reply.
 Select Reply.
 If you want to view only the unread posts in the thread, select Unread.
 The unread posts appear on one page.

 - The page expands below the post you're responding to.
 You can view the post and access the editor.